 Students in EDUC 2110 who are being placed by the GSU Office of Field Placement, must complete the cbc through Student Check/Pre-Check.

-If you are requesting a placement in Dekalb County, you will be required to complete their cbc at a cost of $50.
+If you are requesting a placement in Dekalb or Rockdale County, you will be required to complete their cbc at a cost of $45-$50.
 Do not complete the GSU cbc.
-You will receive instructions from the Office of Field Placements once your school has been assigned with instructions to obtain the Dekalb County cbc.
+You will receive instructions from the Office of Field Placements once your school has been assigned with instructions to obtain the county’s cbc.

-** If you are required to be placed in a Day Care facility for your program, you will be required to complete a criminal background check through DECAL at an additional charge.
-Please follow the step-by step instructions located at their website when completing this check**
+- If you are required to be placed in a Day Care facility for your program, you will be required to complete a criminal background check through DECAL at an additional charge.
+Please follow the instructions located in this DECAL background check instructions PDF.

 Ordering Your Background Check

-Undergraduate students, Please choose the option from the drop down menu: Georgia State University-Education-Undergraduates – click here.
+Undergraduate students, Please choose from the PreCheck website the option from the School and Program drop down menu: Georgia State University-Education-Undergraduates.
 Students in the B.I.S. degree, choose “General” under program.

-Graduate students, Please choose from the drop down menu: Georgia State University – Education-Graduates – click here.
+Graduate students, Please choose from the School and Program drop down menu on the PreCheck website: Georgia State University – Education-Graduates